danii/crouton/README.md

 Work in progres... check back later :)
 > ### **Note**
-> I do not recommend using this as your default terminal shell...
+> I do not recommend using this as your default terminal shell..